 A performing organization assigns a project manager to achieve the project objectives.
 As the project manager’s role involves managing scope, time, cost, quality, human resources, etc…, a business analyst (BA) can be engaged to perform project scope management.

 Since the product and project requirements are provided by stakeholders, they must be identified at an early stage.
-The identification of stakeholders is a process of finding all people to be impacted by the project and documenting information regarding their interest, involvement and impact on the project.
-It is vital for the project success to identify them prior to the project scope definition.
-The failure to identify all stakeholders may lead to missing some requirements and as a result the project objectives won’t be met.
+The identification of stakeholders is a process of finding all people to be impacted by the project and documenting information regarding their interest, involvement, and impact on the project.
+It is vital for project success to identify them before the project scope definition.
+The failure to identify all stakeholders may lead to missing some requirements, and as a result, the project objectives won’t be met.

 Project scope management consists of the processes necessary to ensure that the project includes all the work required to complete the project successfully.

-The first process executed by BA is collecting requirements.
-BA defines and documents stakeholders’ needs to meet the project objectives because the project success is directly dependent on the care taken to capture and manage requirements.
-Requirements must be brought to light, analyzed and documented in enough detail to be measured.
-The statement of work provided by stakeholders speeds up the process of collecting requirements and defining project scope.
+The first process executed by the BA is collecting requirements.
+BA defines and documents stakeholders’ needs to meet the project objectives because the project success is directly dependent on the care is taken to capture and manage requirements.
+Requirements must be brought to light, analyzed, and documented in enough detail to be measured.
+The statement of work provided by stakeholders speeds up the process of collecting requirements and defining the project scope.

 There are several techniques and tools used to collect requirements.
 The most often used technique is interviewing.
 Information is obtained from stakeholders by talking to them using different communication channels.
 Face-to-face meetings are the most effective.
-Apart from that remote communication techniques are widely spread and BA uses skype opportunities a lot to elicit necessary information.
-Also, emailing is used to get short answers or schedule meetings.
+Apart from that, remote communication techniques are widely spread, and BA uses skype opportunities a lot to elicit necessary information.
+Also, email is used to get short answers or schedule meetings.